nuxt/docs/en/faq/http-proxy.md

 ---
 title: Cross origin resource sharing
-description: How to share cross origin resource？
+description: How to share cross origin resource?
 ---

 # How to share cross-origin resource?